Exploiting Observation Bias to Improve Matrix Completion: Comparison with lower bounds in supervised learning

+\paragraph{Parametric rates in supervised learning.} Suppose we knew exactly the latent features $(\bu_i)_{i \in [n]}$, $(\bv_j)_{j \in [n]}$, then predicting outcomes of interest from noisy observations amounts to solving a supervised learning task where we recall that $f: \RR^{2d} \mapsto \RR$ is a bounded Lipschitz function that is a priori unknown (we recall from section \ref{sec:problem} that we adopt a model of the form $y_{ij} = f(\bu_i, \bv_j) + \xi_{ij}$).
+In this classical supervised learning setting, we know, for example from Theorem 1 in \cite{stone1982optimal}, that the optimal achievable parametric prediction error rate is

+where $N$ would correspond to the number of observations and $\widetilde{O}(\cdot)$ may hide logarithmic dependencies on $N$.
+Let us further add that the $k$-nearest neighbor is an example of supervised learning method that achieves such rate, for example see \cite{chenshah}.

+\paragraph{Comparison with parametric rates in supervised learning.} The latent vectors $(\bu_i)_{i \in [n]}$, $(\bv_j)_{j \in [n]}$ in our proposed model are not observed as they represent confounding factors.
+Despite this additional challenge, the proposed algorithm $\MNN$ still attains a competitive rate in comparison with the parametric one for the supervised learning setting described above.
+Indeed, we provide the following result:

+\begin{lemma} Consider the setup of Theorem \ref{thm:prediction}.
+Let $N$ denote the expected number of observed noisy entries of $\bfX$.
+Then for all $\delta \in (0,1)$, the event

+holds with probability at least $1-\delta$, provided conditions of Theorem \ref{thm:prediction} hold.
+Here $\widetilde{O}(\cdot)$ hides logarithmic dependencies on $N$ and polynomial dependencies in $d,L,B, \sigma, m^{-1},$ and $ \kappa^{-1}$. \end{lemma} We omit the proof of Lemma \ref{lem:prediction-param-rate} as the result follows immediately from Theorem \ref{thm:prediction}.
+To see that, note that under the proposed model, according to \eqref{eq:prob-obs}, the expected number of observation $N \approx n^{2-\beta}$.
+Rewriting this as $n \approx N^{-1/(2 - \beta)}$ and plugging it in the error rate expression \eqref{eq:thm:error-rate} in Theorem \ref{thm:prediction} yields the desired result.

-Concluding, estimating $x_{ij}$ using $\MNN$ achieves an error rate that is competitive with the parametric rate for sufficiently slowly decaying $\rho_n$, despite the following unconventional challenges: (i) the algorithm does not have direct access to the covariates $\bfU$ and $\bfV$, but rather has to estimate them; (ii) samples are drawn in a biased manner as opposed to the uniform sampling of datapoints over the domain, which is typically assumed.
+In conclusion, estimating $x_{ij}$ using $\MNN$ achieves a prediction error rate that is competitive with the parametric rate for sufficiently slowly decaying $\rho_n$, despite the following unconventional challenges: (i) the algorithm does not have direct access to the latent features $(\bu_i)_{i \in [n]}$ and $(\bv_i)_{i \in [n]}$, but instead has to estimate them; (ii) samples are drawn in a biased manner as opposed to the uniform sampling of datapoints over the domain, which is typically assumed.

+It is worth nothing that Theorem \ref{thm:prediction} assumes that $f$ factorizes as in \eqref{eq:rep-outcome} with number of factors being $d$.
+Indeed as $d$ scales it becomes a generic Lipschitz function but then the dependence on $d$ in Theorem \ref{thm:prediction} would start dominating.
+The assumption \eqref{eq:rep-outcome} is also the reason why $N^{-\frac{1}{2d}} \ll N^{-\frac{1}{2+2d}}$ is not a contradiction.